baxterjfinch/go_solidity_interaction/README.md

-"# go_solidity_interaction"
+This project takes Solidity Smart Contracts and compiles them into GoLang.
+The main.go script provides some example calls that can be made on the Smart Contracts after they are compiled.
+The steps below list out how I compiled the matter.sol contract into a go file.
+From root:

-// Compile contract to ABI
+1.)
+Compile Soidity contract into ABI and Bytecode and save them into the build/<whatever> folder:

-solc --abi contract.sol -o build
+$ solc --abi contracts/matter.sol -o build/matter

-// convert abi to Go
-abigen --abi=./build/contract.abi --pkg=contract --out=Contract.go

-// convert contract to bytecode for deployment solc --bin Contract.sol -o build
+$ solc --bin contracts/matter.sol -o build/matter/

-// compile the go contract
+2.)
+Compile the ABI and Bytecode into a Go file:
-abigen --bin=./test/ERC1155Mintable.bin --abi=./test/ERC1155Mintable.abi --pkg=store --out=TestContract.go
+$ abigen --bin=./build/matter/Matter.bin --abi=./build/matter/Matter.abi --pkg=store --out=./compiled/matter/MatterContract.go